Age of Empires II: Sales

 In January 2000, three months after its release, Microsoft had shipped two million copies of The Age of Kings.
 The game topped sales charts in the United States, Japan, the United Kingdom, Germany, France, Australia, and South Korea.
 It spent the next two and a half years on top 20 sales lists.
 The Age of Kings was the top-selling game in October 1999, and the fourth highest-selling game in 1999.
 The game's sales in the United States alone totaled 469,376 by the end of 1999, which drew revenues of $20.2 million, the second-highest domestic gross that year behind SimCity 3000.
 Domestic sales rose another 442,318 units ($19.56 million) from January through October 2000, according to PC Data.
 It finished the year as the seventh-largest computer game hit in the United States, with 595,016 in sales and $26.2 million in revenue.
 Age of Empires II's domestic success continued in 2001: with sales of 478,557 units ($19.4 million), it claimed tenth place for the year.

 In the German market, Age of Empires II debuted in first place on Media Control's sales charts during October 1999, and by March 2000 had spent 17 weeks in the rankings.
 It received the Verband der Unterhaltungssoftware Deutschland's (VUD) "Platinum" award within one month of release, indicating sales of 200,000 units across Germany, Switzerland, and Austria.
 By the end of February 2000, it had reached "Double-Platinum" status (400,000 sales) and become the German market's "most successful PC game of the past 12 months", according to the VUD.
 The game later received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA) for at least 300,000 copies sold in the United Kingdom.

 Between the 2019 re-release and global lockdowns due to the COVID-19 pandemic in 2020, the game has seen a resurgence in popularity.

 Critical reviews

-The Age of Kings received "universal acclaim", according to video game review aggregator Metacritic.
+The Age of Kings received a 92% positive rating according to video game review aggregator Metacritic, based on 21 critics’ reviews.